GreenteaOS/Tofita/README.md

  - PS/2 keyboard
  - COM-port debug output

+This system is going to be coded exclusively in @hexalang, but I also recommend you to take a look at @ziglang, another promising systems programming language!

 ## LICENSE

 This program is free software: you can redistribute it and/or modify